 MATH-140 - Introductory Statistics - Ambika Silva

-Welcome to our online version of Math 140: Introductory Statistics.
+Welcome to our hybrid version of Math 140: Introductory Statistics.
 My name is Ambika Silva, and I will be your instructor for this course.
 Please note there are two Professor Silvas teaching here, be sure to contact the correct Silva when you want to email me at firstname.lastname@example.org.
 This orientation letter will provide you with helpful information as you prepare for our class.
 Please note that this class has asynchronous online lectures and course assignments while exams will be done in person and on campus at College of the Canyons.
 Please see the schedule of classes for days/times/location.

 Math 140 examines statistical methods including collecting data, bias, experimental design, exploratory data analysis, regression, probability, sampling and theoretical distributions, population estimations, confidence intervals, hypothesis testing, categorical and quantitative association tests and how to use computer-based statistical software.

 What to Expect in this Course